 The moment you send out a survey to collect feedback from your clients, you send out a message that “You care” about how they feel and that client feedback matters to you.

-Client feedback tool aids in collecting feedback smartly and make sense out of the data collected to help your business grow.
+An efficient client feedback tool aids in collecting feedback smartly and make sense out of the data collected to help your business grow.
 The voice of the customer is so important for the business that even a single unhappy customer can cost you huge business.
 There have been many instances when a disgruntled customer had resorted to social media and expressed discontent which led the company to apologize publicly.

 You can end the survey with an open-ended question asking for comments or suggestions.
 Phrase the questions such that clients have a wide scope to think and express their opinion, ideas, and experience.
 This will give you a chance to understand the NPS score that the customer gave in the above question.